grzesiek-galezowski/tdd-ebook/manuscript/110_What_is_the_scope_of_a_Statement_in_TDD.md

   Assert.True(isRuleFulfilled);
 }
 ```

+The first thing to note is that at two methods are called on the `rule` object: `Queued()` (three times) and `IsFulfilled()` once.
+I consider this example important because I have seen people misunderstand unit level as "specifying a single method".
+Sure, there is usually a single method triggering the behavior (in this case it's `isFulfilled()`, placed in the `//WHEN` section), but sometimes, more calls are necessary to set up a preconditions for a given behavior (hence the three `Queued()` calls placed in the `//GIVEN` section).

+The second thing to note is that the Statement only says what happens when the `rule` object is notified three times.
+This is a single behavior.
+What about the scenario where the `rule` is only notified two times and in such case should say it isn't fulfilled?
+This is a separate behavior and should be written as a separate Statement.
+The ideal to which we strive is characterized by three rules by Amir Kolsky and cited by Ken Pugh in his book Lean-Agile Acceptance Test-Driven Development:

+1. A Statement should turn false for well-defined reason.
+1. No other Statement should turn false for the same reason.
+1. A Statement should not turn false for any other reason.

+While it's impossible to achieve it in literal sense (e.g. all Statements specifying the `FullQueueRule` behaviors must call a constructor, so when I put a `throw new Exception()` inside it, all Statements turn false), however we want to keep as close to this goal as possible.
+This way, each Statement will introduce that "behavioral distinction" we talked before, i.e. show a new way the class can be valuable to its users.

+## Or a method scope?

+So, maybe the scope covers a single method, meaning a Statement always exercises one method of a specified object?

 Count with me: how many methods are called?
 Depending on how we count, it is two methods (`Queued()` and `IsFulfilled()`) or four calls (`Queued(), Queued(), Queued(), IsFulfilled()`).
 In any case, not one.
 So it's not like we specify a single method here.
 Henve, a "method scope" is not an accurate explanation either.